Bloom family papers

 Materials in English and Yiddish.

 This collection is open for research.
 Additions to this collection have been minimally processed, but are open for research.
-For questions about additions in this collection or to request access, please contact Special Collections at least 3 business days prior to your appointment.

 The nature of the College of Charleston's archival holdings means that copyright or other information about restrictions may be difficult or even impossible to determine despite reasonable efforts.
 Special Collections claims only physical ownership of most archival materials.